ColumbusStateWorkforceInnovation/Java-IV-course-outline/lab-6/README.md

     __Verify__ this initially does not pass with: expected 403, actual 204

-### Add dependencies to our POM file
+### Update the project dependencies

-Next, add our three new dependencies to our Maven POM file.
-If you are asked to import the changes, choose to do so.
+- [ ] Add the following dependency to your `pom.xml` file., If you are asked to import the changes, choose to do so.

 ```.xml
 <dependency>